 This is particularly important when the called method comes from code you don't own (e.g., a third-party library).
 You don't want to depend too much on external factors when developing long-lasting code.

-In the case of PHP, for a long time (circa PHP5.3), errors and exceptions were quite different animals.
-However, since version 7.0, they've been brought together under the umbrella of the Throwable interface.
+In the case of PHP, for a long time (since around PHP5.3), errors and exceptions were quite different animals.
+However, since version 7.0, they've been brought closer together under the umbrella of the Throwable interface.

-While functions like trigger_error are kept for backwards compatibility concerns, exceptions or Error objects should be preferred.
+While functions like trigger_error are kept in the language to maintain backward compatibility, exceptions or Error objects should be preferred.

 One interesting fact about Exceptions is the ability to create your own.
 It's really easy, too; all you have to do is create a class that extends the Exception class: